J0S349/eclipse-docker/README.md

 - Docker 1.11.2
 - X11 forwarding set up

-## Configre work directory
+## Configure work directory
 When it comes to using this project in your Linux computer, we first need to create some directories that would be used to keep plugins and projects persistent when starting and stopping the Dockerfile.
 ```
 mkdir -p .eclipse-docker
 mkdir workspaces
 ```
 ## Building and Running Dockerfile
-Now that you have created two folders, now you would just need execute the bash files already provided.
+Now that you have created two folders, you just need execute the bash files already provided.
 ```sh
 # This will build the Dockerfile
 source buildEclipse.sh